moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Make sure report should have "Sort" type `A-Z` and "Totals of Count" shows in percentage in columns over every month in Result Manipulation.
     1. Order of result manipulation should be `1-value filter`in Result Manipulation.

+### Slide 26: Report 1: IK - Linked Total

+This is top table in Slide 26.

+- Dataset used: Support ( Tickets )
+- Visualization type: Table
+- Metric used: D_Count (Solved Tickets), \*D_Count (Total Linked)*\, \*Count (% Total Linked)*\, \*Count (% Linked Docs)*\, \*D_Count (Linked Docs)*\, \*Count (% Linked MR)*\, \*D_Count (Linked MR)*\, \*Count (% Linked Issues)*\, \*D_Count (Linked Issues)*\, \*Count (% Linked HB)*\, \*D_Count (Linked Handbook)*\
+- Rows:
+    1. Ticket Solved - Year
+    1. Ticket Solved - Month
+- Columns:
+    None
+- Filters used:
+    1. Duplicate Tickets
+    1. Ticket Form
+    1. Has Plan - Ticket Tag
+    1. Created by Agent
+- Custom Settings:
+    1. `Total Linked`, `% Total Linked`, `% Linked Docs`, `Linked Docs`, `% Linked MR`, `Linked MR`, `% Linked Issues`, `Linked Issues`, `% Linked HB` and `Linked Handbook` are custom mertrics.
+    1. Duplicate Tickets is a custom attribute and should have `Not Duplicate` selected.
+    1. Ticket Form filter should include `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Other`.
+    1. Has Plan - Ticket Tags is a custom attribute and setting of Includes have `Has Plan` checked.
+    1. Created By Agent is a custom attribute and should have selected `Not Created By Agent`.
+    1. Ticket Solved - Year use Advanced Date Range settings i.e. "From beginning of" should have `3 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z`.

+### Slide 26: Report 2: IK - Linked Docs

+This is bottom left chart in Slide 26.

+- Dataset used: Support ( Tickets )
+- Visualization type: Column
+- Metric used: \* SUM (% Linked Docs)*\
+- Rows:
+    None
+- Columns:
+    1. Ticket Solved - Year
+    1. Ticket Solved - Month
+- Filters used:
+    1. Duplicate Tickets
+    1. Ticket Form
+    1. Has Plan - Ticket Tag
+- Custom Settings:
+    1. % Linked Docs is a custom mertric.
+    1. Duplicate Tickets is a custom attribute and should have `Not Duplicate` selected.
+    1. Ticket Form filter should include `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Other`.
+    1. Has Plan - Ticket Tags is a custom attribute and setting of Includes have `Has Plan` checked.
+    1. Ticket Solved - Year use Advanced Date Range settings i.e. "From beginning of" should have `3 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and and "SUM" shows in percentage in columns inside every month in Result Manipulation.
+    1. Report has a `linear` trend line in Chart configuration.

+### Slide 26: Report 3: IK - Linked Issues

+This is bottom middle chart in Slide 26.

+- Dataset used: Support ( Tickets )
+- Visualization type: Column
+- Metric used: \* SUM (% Linked Issues)*\
+- Rows:
+    None
+- Columns:
+    1. Ticket Solved - Year
+    1. Ticket Solved - Month
+- Filters used:
+    1. Duplicate Tickets
+    1. Ticket Form
+    1. Has Plan - Ticket Tag
+- Custom Settings:
+    1. % Linked Issues is a custom mertric.
+    1. Duplicate Tickets is a custom attribute and should have `Not Duplicate` selected.
+    1. Ticket Form filter should include `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Other`.
+    1. Has Plan - Ticket Tags is a custom attribute and setting of Includes have `Has Plan` checked.
+    1. Ticket Solved - Year use Advanced Date Range settings i.e. "From beginning of" should have `3 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and and "SUM" shows in percentage in columns inside every month in Result Manipulation.
+    1. Report has a `linear` trend line in Chart configuration.

+### Slide 26: Report 4: IK - Linked MR's

+This is bottom middle chart in Slide 26.

+- Dataset used: Support ( Tickets )
+- Visualization type: Column
+- Metric used: \* SUM (% Linked MR)*\
+- Rows:
+    None
+- Columns:
+    1. Ticket Solved - Year
+    1. Ticket Solved - Month
+- Filters used:
+    1. Duplicate Tickets
+    1. Ticket Form
+    1. Has Plan - Ticket Tag
+- Custom Settings:
+    1. % Linked MR is a custom mertric.
+    1. Duplicate Tickets is a custom attribute and should have `Not Duplicate` selected.
+    1. Ticket Form filter should include `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Other`.
+    1. Has Plan - Ticket Tags is a custom attribute and setting of Includes have `Has Plan` checked.
+    1. Ticket Solved - Year use Advanced Date Range settings i.e. "From beginning of" should have `3 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and and "SUM" shows in percentage in columns inside every month in Result Manipulation.
+    1. Report has a `linear` trend line in Chart configuration.

+### Slide 26: Report 4: IK - Linked HB

+This is bottom right chart in Slide 26.

+- Dataset used: Support ( Tickets )
+- Visualization type: Column
+- Metric used: \* SUM (% Linked HB)*\
+- Rows:
+    None
+- Columns:
+    1. Ticket Solved - Year
+    1. Ticket Solved - Month
+- Filters used:
+    1. Duplicate Tickets
+    1. Ticket Form
+    1. Has Plan - Ticket Tag
+- Custom Settings:
+    1. % Linked HB is a custom mertric.
+    1. Duplicate Tickets is a custom attribute and should have `Not Duplicate` selected.
+    1. Ticket Form filter should include `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Other`.
+    1. Has Plan - Ticket Tags is a custom attribute and setting of Includes have `Has Plan` checked.
+    1. Ticket Solved - Year use Advanced Date Range settings i.e. "From beginning of" should have `3 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and and "SUM" shows in percentage in columns inside every month in Result Manipulation.
+    1. Report has a `linear` trend line in Chart configuration.

+### Slide 27 is Federal US Slide so the access to Federal Explore is not possible.

 ## Dashboards

+### Support KPIs

+#### Tabs

+1. SWIR:
+    - Widgets used:
+        None
+    - Reports used:

+1. SaaS General:
+    - Widgets used:
+        - None
+    - Reports used:

+1. SaaS Accounts:
+    - Widgets used:
+        - None
+    - Reports used:

+1. SM:
+    - Widgets used:
+        - None
+    - Reports used:

+1. L&R:
+    - Widgets used:
+        - None
+    - Reports used:

+1. SWIR L&R:
+    - Widgets used:
+        - None
+    - Reports used:

+1. Total w/o L&R:
+    - Widgets used:
+        - None
+    - Reports used:

+1. Two Week Target:
+    - Widgets used:
+        - None
+    - Reports used:

+1. On-Hold:
+    - Widgets used:
+        - None
+    - Reports used:

+1. RWT:
+    - Widgets used:
+        - Bookmark Widget
+    - Reports used:

 ### Support Metrics